York City School Board member Gary Calhoun has resigned.

 Orr did not elaborate on why Calhoun resigned, other than to say it had to do with personal reasons.
 Calhoun still has a year left on his term.

-Orr said selecting a replacement by appointment would save the board time.
+Orr said selecting a replacement by appointment would help save the board time.

 "We've going to need all hands on deck," Orr said.